-Another thing, though, that you definitely have to do while on the island, even if you are visiting Santorini with kids, is taste the delicious locally-produced wines with history and viticulture of thousands of years.
+Another thing, though, that you definitely have to do while on the island, whether you are visiting Santorini with kids or for a Santorini elopement is taste the delicious locally-produced wines with history and viticulture of thousands of years.

 The very location of the island offered the prerequisites for wine production on Santorini.
 Located approximately at the center of the Aegean Sea, it has a typical Mediterranean climate with few rainfalls, warm temperatures, and arid soil.

 Adding to the picture the particular geology of the island and its volcanic soil, Santorini’s wines became popular and famous throughout the Aegean and even across this region due to their particular taste.